qiime2/docs/source/16s-overview.manual_edits.rst

 Whether or not you need to merge reads depends on how you plan to cluster or denoise your sequences into amplicon sequence variants (ASVs) or operational taxonomic units (OTUs).
-(See below for more information on these distinctions: (TO DO: link to "### Identifying and grouping similar sequences" section in the rst file)).
+(See below for more information on these distinctions: `Identifying and grouping similar sequences`_).

 Deciding to merge
 ^^^^^^^^^^^^^^^^^